-If you ever wondered why setting limits with young kids sometimes just doesn’t work, maybe I'll find some useful answers in this article!
+If you ever wondered why setting limits with young kids sometimes just doesn’t work, here are some important things to consider.

-We went together to be the bedroom and talk about it.
+We went together to be the bedroom and talked about it.
 It was so emotionally exhausting!
-I felt that my patience was running low.
+I felt my patience was running low.
 Luckily, he seemed to understand and we returned to the living room to clean the mess.

-Two hours later, I told him that I need some quiet time to write an email.
-I sat down and before even starting the email I heard a familiar sound coming from the living room.
-Yes, you guessed: it was my son throwing the cars again!
+Two hours later, I told him I need some quiet time to write an email.
+I sat down and before even starting the email I heard a familiar sound coming from the living room: my son throwing the cars again!

-1. The child is completely disconnected from us.
+1. The child is completely disconnected from you.

-This is what happened in the story I was telling you at the beginning.
-My son was so disconnected from me that he repeated the same behavior over and over again even if he understood that it was wrong.
-Sometimes when we go through difficult periods or we face major changes, the kids feel that they lost the connection with us.
-And the start to engage in a lot of negative behavior that seems unstoppable.
+This is what happened in the situation I mentioned at the beginning of this article.
+My son was so disconnected from me that he repeated the same behavior over and over again even if he understood it was wrong.

-The only way to fix this is to take the time to reconnect with the child.
-This will not happen immediately but once it happens, setting limits will become easy again.
+The only way to fix this is to take the time to reconnect with your child.
+This will not happen immediately but once it happens, setting limits will become easier again.

-2. We haven’t addressed the real reason behind the negative behavior.
+2. You haven’t addressed the real reason behind the negative behavior.

-Once we address the reason behind the behavior we can help the child overcome it.
+Once you address the reason behind the behavior you can help the child overcome it.
 And the negative behavior will stop.

 3. The limit is not age-appropriate.

 Kids instinctively test our limits.
 And one reason why they do this is because they want to experiment new things.
-And as they grow we should reassess the limits and adjust them to their new abilities.
+As kids grow parents need to reassess the limits and adjust them to their new abilities.

 Sometimes, without even noticing, we can become over-controlling.
-Especially when kids have difficult periods of their life, we may feel that we are losing control.
-And that we need to do everything we can to stay in control.
+Especially when we feel we are losing control.
 And this usually reflects on setting too many limits.